Symbian9/qmapshack-doc-wiki/DocBasicsMapDem.md

 **<ServerUrl>** This is the servers URL with placeholders. %1 is for the map level (z), %2 for the column (x) and %3 for the row (y).
 If the URL contains special characters you have to escape them according to the HTML specification, e.g. & becomes &amp;

 **<MinZoomLevel>** Override the default MinZoomLevel for this layer.
-Note: Possible values are from 1..17.
-1 is the most detailed level
+Can bee 0..17.
+0 is the most detailed level.
+Below this level tiles from the specified level will be taken and scaled.

 **<MaxZoomLevel>** Override the default MaxZoomLevel for this layer.
-Note: Possible values are from 1..17.
-17 is the least detailed level
+Can be 1..18.
+1 is the most detailed level.
+Above this level the map will not be drawn.

 Next to the normal TMS naming scheme for URLs the URL can be formed by a bit of JavaScript.
 Here is an example for Microsoft's Bing: